Best Countries To Live In The World >> for a quality lifestyle.

 Environment and Climate

 Generally, a balance is what most people prefer.
-Places like the South Western United States, Central America, and Australia fit the bill.
+Places like the Southwestern United States, Central America, and Australia fit the bill.

 You may be choosing between urban and rural, beach or mountain, hot or cold.
 Do you love old architectural gems or the shine of a modern city?
 These are personal decisions that significantly impact your quality of life and how you feel about your new home.